groda/the_ultimate_gitignore_guide/README.md

 > “git” can mean anything, depending on your mood

 But its author Linus Torvalds also claims to have named Git after “git”, the British slang word for “unpleasant person” (as in: “that mean old git”).

+## Should I use `.gitignore` to safeguard sensitive data?

+Adding files containing sensitive information to `.gitignore` is not a good idea and you should better keep those files in a different location than your Git workspace.

+`.gitignore` does not provide foolproof protection against unintentional disclosure of confidential data (think of the case that a collaborator deletes the `.gitignore` file).
+To mitigate the risk of disclosing sensitive information it crucial to implement additional security measures, such as proper access controls, encryption, and regular audits.

+Here are some recommended practices for handling sensitive data in a Git repository:
+- **Avoid Hardcoding Secrets:** refrain from hardcoding sensitive information directly into the source code.
+Use configuration files or environment variables instead.
+Save a template to your Git repository and the actual secrets locally or in a vault service.
+- **Security Audits:** use tools like [`git-secrets`](https://github.com/awslabs/git-secrets) or [gitleaks](https://github.com/gitleaks/gitleaks) to scan your code for passwords and other sensitive information before committing it to a git repository.
+- **Encrypt Sensitive Files:** use [`git-crypt`](https://github.com/AGWA/git-crypt) to protect sensitive files by encrypting them when committed.

+## Why do developers usually include executables in the `.gitignore` file?

+Adding executables to the `.gitignore` file is a common practice in software development for a few reasons:

+- **Build Process Artifacts:** Including executables in version control is redundant, as they can be recreated whenever needed by anyone with the source code and the necessary build tools.
+Uploading executables to a Git repository defies the essential purpose of version control, which is designed for tracking changes in source code.
+- **Platform Independence:** Executables are platform-specific.
+Including them in version control can cause issues when team members are using different operating systems.
+By ignoring executables, you avoid potential conflicts.
+- **Repository Size and Speed:** executables tend to be large files, leading to slower repository operations.
+- **Security:** The presence of executables in a public Git repository can pose security risks and may potentially be exploited in various ways:
+  - **Malicious Code Injection:** Executables might be modified to include malicious functionalitys.
+Users who download and run these modified executables may inadvertently introduce security threats into their systems.
+  - **Information Disclosure:** Executables might contain hardcoded credentials or other confidential information.

 ## Where can I find `.gitignore` templates?